 - Digital wallet apps: Digital wallets are now extremely common, given the convenience they offer.
 Customer no longer has to carry their cards or even a physical wallet.
-With the value proposition of easy and secure digital transactions and user bonuses in the form of discount coupons and offers, digital wallets add an element of reward to the relationship between the client and its users.
+With the value proposition of easy and secure digital transactions and user bonuses in the form of discount coupons and offers, digital wallets add an element of the reward to the relationship between the client and its users.

 You May Like: 5 Websites like Fast Company (Fastcompany.com)